Eugène Emmanuel VIOLLET-LE-DUC

 This large drawing by Viollet-le Duc is a preparatory study for one of the full-page framing illustrations in the volume of Baron Taylor’s Voyages pittoresques et romantiques dans l’ancienne France devoted to the region of Picardy, published in instalments between 1835 and 1845.
 The monumental publication of the Voyages pittoresques et romantiques dans l’ancienne France, illustrating the architectural and artistic heritage of the various regions of France, was issued in twenty-four volumes between 1820 and 1878.
 The text was the work of various authors and the accompanying illustrations were commissioned from several artists, notably Viollet-le-Duc, who produced over 220 of them for the book.

 As one modern scholar has noted of his work for the Voyages pittoresques et romantiques, ‘The invention that went into these astonishing specimens of the current medievalizing mania is striking, giving them a special quality that Baron Isidore Justin Séverin Taylor recognized.
 These ornamental exercises testify in great measure to Viollet-le-Duc’s unrestrained love for decoration, a type of work he considered “truly artistic”, and likewise the nature of his relationship with the Middle Ages, a world he believed to have been bursting with vitality.
 What distinguished his decorative borders from those of others was not only the inventive nature of the compositions, but also the choice of subject.’
-This particular page is found twice in the Voyages pittoresques et romantiques dans l’ancienne France.

-A number of other drawings for the same work are in the extensive collection of drawings by Viollet-le-Duc in the Médiathèque du Patrimoine et de la Photographie (Centre de Recherches sur les Monuments Historiques) in Charenton-le-Pont.
+A number of similar drawings for the Picardy volumes of the Voyages pittoresques et romantiques are in the extensive archive of works by Viollet-le-Duc today in the Médiathèque du Patrimoine et de la Photographie in Charenton-le-Pont.

 An architect and restorer of medieval buildings, as well as a painter, watercolourist and illustrator, Eugène Viollet-le-Duc is best known for his reconstruction and renovation of Gothic buildings and churches throughout France.
 Although he decided at an early age to become an architect, he chose not to follow the usual path of studying at the Ecole des Beaux-Arts in Paris, preferring instead to apprentice with the architects Jean-Jacques-Marie Huvé and François-René Leclère.
 He also travelled extensively around France, visiting the Auvergne, Provence, Normandy, the Pyrenées and Languedoc, as well spending several months in Italy.
 He taught at the Ecole de Dessin in Paris, and between 1837 and 1844 contributed some 250 illustrations for Baron Taylor, Charles Nodier and Alphonse de Cailleux’s monumental Voyages pittoresques et romantiques dans l’ancienne France, published in twenty-four volumes between 1820 and 1878.